golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

    During mount, list all the containers to be mounted and result of mount (changed/not changed).
    Can be very long in case of Wildland paths or numerous subcontainers.

-.. option:: -i, --infrastructure
+.. option:: -m, --manifests-catalog

-   Allow to mount infrastructure container.
+   Allow to mount manifests catalog containers.

    Currently if a user wants to mount the whole forest (i.e. all the containers), the supported syntax is this:

       wl c mount `:/forests/User:*:`

-   But we also support mounting of the infrastructure container, i.e. one that holds the manifests for the forest, using the following syntax:
+   But we also support mounting of the manifests catalog container, i.e. one that holds the manifests for the forest, using the following syntax:

       wl c mount :/forests/User: